ggsmith842/ggsmith842/README.md

 - 🔭 Currently I work on data integration and data quality projects at Lumen using Informatica's Data Managment Cloud.
 I've done Python development to support our data cataloguing and metadata managment efforts, and I was highly involved in migrating our code to GitHub! 🙂 Some of my other projects have included ETL and python scripts to automate data quality validation and remediation.

 - 🌱 Lately I've been doing more finance related projects with a focus on analysis and automation.
-I like exploring new languages subject matters.
-This year I plan to learn more functional programming and ways to automate different trading strategies for finance.
-Currently, I am working on some cryptography programming in Ocaml, and developing a library of Nonparametric statistics tools for the ocaml ecosystem.
+I like exploring new languages and want to get more involved in research and open source contributing.
+Currently, I am working on some cryptography programming in Ocaml, and trying some blockchain development.

 ### Some Personal & Academic Projects I have worked on: